singularlogic/mitigate-documentation/docs/pc_questions.rst

-Bussiness Partners Management
+Business Partners Management
 ==========================

-Add a Bussiness Partner
+Add a Business Partner
 --------------------------------------

 - In order to declare a new threat several consecutive steps have to be undertaken .